-Michigan State University offers a variety of support to its students, faculty and staff and a few are listed below.
-Additional lists are located in the More Information links.
+Michigan State University offers a variety of support to its students, faculty, and staff.
+A few of them are listed below and can be contacted directly for more information.

 - The Family Resource Center provides support to members of MSU’s diverse community as they balance their responsibilities of work and family.

 - The Multicultural Center hosts programs throughout the school year, from academically-oriented presentations to student group meetings and informal social receptions to which everyone is welcome to attend.

 - The Office for International Students & Scholars (OISS) provides support services to MSU’s international students and scholars and their families.

 - The Lesbian, Bisexual, Gay, and Transgender Resource Center (LBGTRC) leads university-wide initiatives that transform the campus climate and enhances academic and student support services for Lesbian, Bisexual, Gay and Transgender students and their respective communities at Michigan State University.

 - The Resource Center for Persons with Disabilities (RCPD) leads Michigan State University in maximizing ability and opportunity for full participation by persons with disabilities.

 - The Women’s Resource Center provides programs and services and conducts research on issues related to women.